bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ## Manage shipping methods

-After you connect a carrier, set up a shipping method that uses the carrier in one or more shipping zones.
+After you connect a carrier, set up a shipping method for the carrier in one or more shipping zones.
 You can define and enable a different shipping method for each zone the carrier services.

 ![Enabled vs Connected Carrier](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Enabled%20vs%20Connected%20Carrier.png 'Enabled versus Connected Carrier.
 USPS is enabled, while FedEx is only connected.')

 ### Create a shipping method

-You can define and enable a method for the connected carrier in any shipping zone by using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
+To create a shipping method for a carrier, send a request to the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
 Specify the shipping zone in the path using the zone ID (`id`) from the [Get all shipping zones](/api-reference/store-management/shipping-api/shipping-zones/getallshippingzones) endpoint.
 The shipping carrier’s ID is required.

 <!--
 type: tab